FIFO Read Binary

 The FIFO Read Binary block reads multiple binary headers from a FIFO.

 This block identifies and separates data by finding unique byte sequences (headers) that mark the data.
 Each header indicates the start of a fixed-length binary message.
 If the same header arrived in the FIFO more than once since the block was last executed, the block discards the older data.
 It then returns the latest instance of the header.
-In this way, the block catches up with data that arrives faster than the block executes.
+The block catches up with data that arrives faster than the block executes.

-contains the following examples that illustrate how to use the FIFO
+contains examples that show how to use the FIFO Read HDRS block:

 Enter the message length, in bytes.
 Include the header in the length.